Marek-Chalabis/Blood_donation/API-guide.md

 > GET

-Returns informations about current state of bloods in branch
+Returns informations about current state of bloods in branch.

 ### Users_list